Welcome to Fabulous Las Vegas Sign – The Ultimate Guide

 Other Welcome to Las Vegas Signs

-The other is a smaller version of the sign you can see when driving towards the casinos and hotels on Fremont Street.
-It reads, “Welcome to Fabulous Downtown Las Vegas.”
-This sign is located at the intersection of Las Vegas Boulevard and 4th Street.
-It does not have parking, nor is it pedestrian-friendly.
+A third, smaller version of the sign was installed in 2002 near the Stratosphere Hotel & Casino.
+However that one read, “Welcome of Fabulous Downtown Las Vegas,” as it fronted the road leading towards the casinos and hotels on Fremont Street.
+This sign was located at the intersection of Las Vegas Boulevard and 4th Street.
+It did not have parking, nor was it pedestrian-friendly.

 For many, a photo of themselves in front of the “Welcome to Fabulous Las Vegas” is a must-have reminder of their trip to Sin City.
 Best of all, unlike almost everything else in Las Vegas, it’s free!